thdotnet/azure-docs.pt-br/articles/backup/backup-azure-dpm-azure-server-faq.md

 Leia as outras perguntas frequentes:

-- [Saiba mais](backup-support-matrix-mabs-dpm.md) matriz de suporte sobre o servidor de Backup do Azure e o DPM.
+- [Saiba mais](backup-support-matrix-mabs-dpm.md) sobre a matriz de suporte do servidor de backup do Azure e do DPM.
-- [Saiba mais](backup-azure-mabs-troubleshoot.md) sobre o servidor de Backup do Azure e o DPM solução de problemas de diretrizes.
+- [Saiba mais](backup-azure-mabs-troubleshoot.md) sobre as diretrizes de solução de problemas do servidor de backup do Azure e do DPM.